hbaker/external-header-footer/readme.txt

 **Google Analytics for WordPress** plug-in on your WordPress site, but your external website has its own Google Analytics code, and you don't want to get the two mixed together.
 No problem - but it will take a little bit of code.

-Two new WordPress Actions are included as part of this plug-in; both allow you to run your own code immediately before the external header and footer are displayed at their new individual URLs:
+Three new WordPress Actions are included as part of this plug-in; both allow you to run your own code immediately before the external header and footer are displayed at their new individual URLs:

       external_header_footer_pre_header
+      external_header_footer_post_header
       external_header_footer_pre_footer

 Let's say you need to stop **Google Analytics for WordPress** from  In your theme's functions.php file, write a function that removes the addition of